 - Garlic – for savory flavor and aroma

-- Black pepper – to round out the flavor profile
+- Black pepper – add a touch of peppery heat and rounds out the flavor profile

 - Parmesan cheese – for the best flavor use real parmesan here, not the pre-grated stuff in the pasta aisle

-No matter what method of cooking you use, prep the asparagus first.
+No matter which method of cooking you use, prep the asparagus first.
 To do so, rinse it, pat it dry, and then trim off the woody ends.

 How to Make Roasted Garlic Parmesan Asparagus in the Oven